 Eglise Saint-Louis-Saint-Paul was commissioned by Louis XIII and completed by 1641.
 Though many artefacts were stolen from the church during the Revolution, some important works were spared.
-The most impressive is Delacroix’s Christ in the Garden of Olives (1827), which can be seen near the entrance.
+The most impressive is Delacroix’s Christ in the Garden of Olives (1827).

-The stone wall had 77 semi-cylindrical towers 15 metres (49 feet) high.
+The stone wall had 77 semi-cylindrical towers and was 15 metres (49 feet) high.
 A quarter of one of the towers, the Montgomery Tower, can be seen today.

 Iva, who lives in the Marais, lists her favourites in this post.

-The Marais is so much fun to explore.
+These are some of the best things to do in le Marais Paris.
 Every time I return there is a new discovery.
 I hope you enjoy it as much as I do.
 Let me know what you love about it!

 Until next time,